adilbhartiya/Counter-Strike-Round-Winner-Prediction/README.md

 # Counter-Strike Round Winner Prediction

+## Description

 This project focuses on building and comparing multiple machine learning algorithms to predict the winners of rounds in Counter-Strike: Global Offensive (CS:GO).

+## Objective

+The objective is to classify the winners of each round based on in-game attributes such as weapons, economy, maps, teamwork, and competitive play.

-## Dataset Description and Objective
+## Dataset Description

 The dataset consists of in-game attributes such as weapons, economy, maps, teamwork, and competitive play.
-The objective is to classify the winners of each round based on these attributes.

 ## Steps Involved